BabylonJS/Documentation/content/resources/Manual/Frame_Of_Reference.md

 mesh_C.position = global_position;
 ```

-Translate sphere using TransformCoordinates: <Playground id="#TRAIXW#1" title="Translate a Sphere Using Transform Coordinates" description="Simple example of translating a sphere using transform coordinates." image=""/>
+Translate sphere using TransformCoordinates: <Playground id="#TRAIXW#1" title="Translate a Sphere Using Transform Coordinates" description="Simple example of translating a sphere using transform coordinates."/>

 More extensive examples follow